GCDeveloper/cli/README.md

 ---

 - Arguments do not need to be specified with `--`.

-- You can specify either a .json file or raw JSON string as the first argument which will be parsed as the default json.

 - It will attempt to parse argument values as JSON (object, boolean, number etc.), else it defaults to a string.